filipinascimento/bl-timeseries2network/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.1-blue.svg)](https://doi.org/10.25663/brainlife.app.393)

-# Conmat 2 Network
+# Timeseries 2 Network
-This simple app converts a conmat datatype to a network datatype (JGFZ) so it can be used in the network pipeline.
+This simple app calculates a similarity matrix from time series and convert it to a network datatype (JGFZ) so it can be used in the network pipeline.

 ### Authors